 they can get by without gas, and pool resources with others).

 Obviously, if it occurs, counter-urbanization would lead to a decrease in demand for urban rentals.
-But it is too early to know how these trends will
+But it is too early to know how these trends will play out.

-than it is has been for many decades.
+The polarization of America's wealth distribution is more extreme than it is has been for many decades.
 In other words, not only have the rich gotten richer and the poor gotten poorer, but much of the middle class has disappeared.

 So most people have less to spend on housing.
 The wealthy are likely going to buy, not rent, so they shouldn't play a part in the analysis.

 That may argue for low-income and modest rentals doing well as most people become more frugal.